backdrop-contrib/slick/README.txt

 7.x-2.x supports exportable optionsets via CTools.
 Be sure to run update, when upgrading from 7.x-1.x to 7.x-2.x.

+As a CTools plugin, which is future-proof D8 CMI, Slick is easy to customize either via UI or code, and can be stored at database, or codebase.

 7.x-2.x supports Slick 1.5 above, and dropped supporting Slick 1.4.x and below.
+Slick 2.x is just out 9/21/15, and hasn't been officially supported now, 9/27.

 INSTALLATION